 - Full HD 1080p Video Recording at 30 fps; 9-Point AF with Center Cross-Type Point

-Canon’s beginner friendly line of DSLRs is, as you would expect, a similar level of offering to the Nikon D3xxx line.
-The EOS 1300D is their budget friendly option coming in at well under £400 with lens includes.
+Canon’s line of beginner DSLR cameras, as you would expect, bring a similar level of offering to the Nikon D3xxx line.
+The EOS 1300D is firmly placed at the budget end of the spectrum – perfect for beginners on a tight budget.

-For that you get a slightly lower but still more than acceptable 18MP resolution sensor that delivers fantastic image quality.
-In addition it also has WiFi and NFC connectivity to make sharing your images that little bit easier, and whilst there is still no touchscreen it does keep the price admirably low.
+For that you get a slightly lower, but still more than acceptable 18MP resolution sensor that delivers fantastic image quality.
+Additionally, sharing your images is made easier by the WiFi and NFC connectivity.

 Nikon D5300 with 18-55mm lens